 x 244 cm).
 Please read the building notes and see the plans for detailed

-We recommend Marine grade plywood BS1088 for the hull, either Meranti
+recommend marine grade plywood BS1088 for the hull, either Meranti or

 fir or quality exterior if there are no voids.
 The plywood represents

-a smaller percentage of the total weight of the boat.
+a small percentage of the total weight of the boat.
 The weight saving

-power boat.
+power boat of that size.
 For larger boats, the savings are even less.
 Does the weight

 savings justify the extra cost; that is up to each builder.